ultimike/d8-composer-pantheon/move-site-in.md

 `composer drupal-scaffold`

 Copy the `.git` directory from the original project to `/my-awesome-project/.git`.
+Be sure the local repository is up-to-date with any remote repositories prior to copying.

 Copy any custom modules, themes, or profiles from the original project to the appropriate directory in `/my-awesome-project/web/`.